Welcome to the Northeast Lakeview College Scholarship Office

 - Elaborate, give details and engage the reader.

 - Spend time editing and re-editing your draft.

 - Have a friend or family member review your responses.

 - Consider using the services of the tutoring center on campus.

 - English instructors are also good resources.

-- When you are satisfied with your responses, complete the application and cut and paste your essay responses.
+- When you are satisfied with your response, complete the application and cut and paste your essay response.